-Fresh pureed watermelon, low sugar and non-fat, sorbet studded with dark chocolate is the perfect summer sweet treat.
+Fresh pureed watermelon, low sugar and non-fat, chocolate sorbet is is the perfect summer sweet treat.

 It is Recipe Redux time.
 What is Recipe Redux?
 It is a fun, healthy recipe challenge that was started by registered dietitians and is now open to any healthy food blogger.
 Each month, we are given a theme and challenged to make a healthy, delicious recipe celebrating that theme.
 This month the theme is, drum roll please, spirits as in alcohol.
 Oh la la, I like that theme.
 I’m not a big drinker; two is my limit, but I do enjoy a good cocktail and love to cook with wine.
 I actually already had a few recipes that use wine that I could have used but that didn’t seem to fit into the spirit of the challenge.
 I wanted to do something with spirits that I hadn’t done before.

-In this recipe, I used St. Germaine, a french liquor made of elder flowers.
+In this chocolate sorbet recipe, I used St. Germaine, a french liquor made of elder flowers.
 Now this is a pricey bottle of alcohol.
 I have it on hand because I love to make cocktails with it and a little, I mean a little, goes a long way.
 This bottle is going to last me for years to come.
 It has a fruity floral flavor, which I thought would match nicely with the watermelon.
-If you don’t want to buy a bottle, you can substitute Cassis, Grand Marnier, or any current flavored liquor.
+If you don’t want to buy a bottle, you can substitute Cassis, Grand Marnier, or any currant flavored liqueur.
 Don’t’ have those?
-Tripe Sec would work but would give more of an orange flavor.
+Triple Sec would work but would give more of an orange flavor.
 A fruit flavored vodka would be a good substitute, too.

 If you want to be sure to see Food Done Light’s next recipe, Everything Hamburger Rolls, subscribe by email below.
 You won’t want to miss it.